February 3, 2017

 IDPN 2017 Issue 5

-Belarus: Belarus remains the sole nation in the European Union that retains capital punishment.
+Belarus: Belarus remains the sole nation in Europe that retains capital punishment.
 In the last year, three individuals were executed.
 According to President Alexander Lukashenko, he cannot abolish capital punishment, despite calls to do so from international groups.
 The president notes that the nation held a referendum in 1996, and over 80 percent of the voters supported retaining capital punishment.

 Iran: On Saturday, January 28, 2017, two prisoners were executed by hanging at Rasht’s central prison, Lankan.
 The men, who were identified by initials and ages only, were convicted on separate drug related charges.